-Figure 7: Google Earth Image showing the location of the proposed storage tanks (blue circles) Figure 7 : Google Earth Image showing the location of the proposed storage tanks (blue circles). o orthu ora Explain how the proposed development is in line with the existing land use rights of the prop you have indicated in the NOI and application form?
-Include the proof of the existing log rights granted in Appendix E21.
+Coogle Earth Coogle Earth Earth Termer 2: Coogle Earth Figure 7 : Google Earth Image showing the location of the proposed storage tanks (blue circles).
+2. Explain how the proposed development is in line with the existing land use rights of the property as you have indicated in the NOI and application form?
+Include the proof of the existing land use rights granted in Appendix E21.
 The proposed development is the expansion of an existing dam, and expansion of crops.
 The development is the expansion of agricultural activities on a property zoned Agricultural.
-The surrounding land-uses a predominantly agricultural in nature.
-3. Explain how potential conflict with respect to existing approvals for the proposed site (as included). are also in the NOI/and or application form) and the proposed development have been resolved.
-4. Explain how the proposed development will be in line with the following?
-4. Explain now the proposed development will be in line with the following?
-4.1 The Provincial Spatial Development Framework.
+The surrounding land-uses are also predominantly agricultural in nature.
+3. Explain how potential conflict with respect to existing approvals for the proposed site (as indicated in the NOI/and or application form) and the proposed development have been resolved.
+There are no conflicts with respect to existing approvals.
+4. Explain how the proposed development will be in line with the following?4.1 The Provincial Spatial Development Framework.
 The proposed development is for the expansion of agricultural activities, in an agricultural area.
 4.2 The Integrated Development Plan of the local municipality.
-According to the Cape Winelands District Municipality IDP (2020 - 2021), the Cape Winelands Municipality's agricultural sector will be adversely affected by climate change.
-Blueberries are a more r crop, and therefore the sustainability of the farm (and job security) will be better ensured.
-One of the projects identified in the IDP is to "Optimise climate resilient land-uses of existing agricultural areas". resilient he sub- 4.3.
+According to the Cape Winelands District Municipality IDP (2020 - 2021), the Cape Winelands District Municipality's agricultural sector will be adversely affected by climate change.
+Blueberries are a more resilient crop, and therefore the sustainability of the farm (and job security) will be better ensured.
+One of the sub-projects identified in the IDP is to "Optimise climate resilient land-uses of existing agricultural areas".
+4.3.
 The Spatial Development Framework of the local municipality.
 The proposed development is for the expansion of agricultural activities, in an agricultural area.
-The activity is supported by the Breede Valley Municipality, as the "proposed development is of a bor agricultural nature and therefore in accordance with the municipal scheme regulations and spatial pla guidelines for the area and the property in question." (see Appendix E15).
+The activity is supported by the Breede Valley Municipality, as the "proposed development is of a bona fide agricultural nature and therefore in accordance with the municipal scheme regulations and spatial planning guidelines for the area and the property in question." (see Appendix E15).
 4.4.
 The Environmental Management Framework applicable to the area.
 No EMF was identified.
-5. Explain how comments from the relevant authorities and/or specialist(s) with respect to biod have influenced the proposed development. diversity Authorities are yet to comment on the Basic Assessment Report and the Specialists reports.
+5. Explain how comments from the relevant authorities and/or specialist(s) with respect to biodiversity have influenced the proposed development.
+Authorities are yet to comment on the Basic Assessment Report and the Specialists reports.